Most Frequently Asked Questions

 1.16 What's the move-in process?

 We will send out move-in instruction emails before your move-in.
-You can also click here to download a general instruction.
+You can also click here to download a general instructions.

 1.17 What should I do if I have conflicts with roommates?

-We would recommend you have a open and honest conversation among roommates.
+We would recommend you have an open and honest conversation with your roommates.
 You can click here to download a roommate agreement template.
 Unfortunately, we are not school residency and we cannot govern your roommates' behaviors.

-2.2 Why I need to pay a key deposit?
+2.2 Why do I need to pay a key deposit?

 In Ontario, key deposits are legal.
-Keys/locks are made to order, and if the key is lost OR negligent used, it's expensive to replace, that's why landlord ask the deposit.
+Keys/locks are made to order, and if the key is lost OR negligent used, it's expensive to replace, that's why the landlord asks for the deposit.

 2.2 How can I get my key deposit back?

 Your key deposit will be refunded as a cheque.
-It will be ready for pick-up or mailing within 30 days after your lease ends.
+It will be ready for pick-up or mailing (certain conditions apply) within 30 days after your lease ends.
+Please refer to Move-out Instructions for details, which will be sent one or two months prior to your move-out.

 3.1 What if I get myself locked out of the suite?